Best mattress toppers – add cushioning, support, and breathability to your bed

 Materials

 If you're looking to add comfort to a not-so-comfortable mattress or sofa bed then memory foam can be a great option.
-This is a dense layer of cushioning foam that becomes malleable when warmed by a sleepers body heat enabling it to mould slightly around the body.
+This is a dense layer of cushioning foam that becomes malleable when warmed by a sleeper's body heat enabling it to mould slightly around the body.
 That also means memory foam is great for cushioning hips and shoulders if you're a side sleeper.

 However, not everyone enjoys that distinctive memory foam 'hug', and memory foam can lead to overheating.
-If your mattress gets too warm at night and you're looking for a cooling mattress topper, then you're far better opting for a mattress topper made of natural, breathable materials such as wool.
+If your mattress gets too warm at night and you're looking for a cooling mattress topper, then you're far better off opting for a mattress topper made of natural, breathable materials such as wool.

 As Chris Tattersall, Sleep Expert and MD of wool bedding specialists Woolroom, says, 'if you are naturally a hot sleeper, toppers made with feather and down or memory foam will trap in heat, likely causing you to wake up in the night.
-Wool has natural temperature regulating properties, helping you to stay cool when it’s hot and warm when it’s cold.
+Wool has natural temperature-regulating properties, helping you to stay cool when it’s hot and warm when it’s cold.
 Wool also has better moisture management capabilities, transporting moisture away from the body as opposed to feather/down and synthetic alternatives'.

 However, wool-filled mattress toppers tend to be dry clean only.
 If you need a mattress topper that can easily be washed then a synthetic mattress topper filled with hollow fibre or microfibre foam can be the easiest to care for.